ibm-cloud-docs/solution-tutorials/cbr-security.hidden.md

 * what endpoints to protect / use
 * make sure to not locked you out (console, CLI, TF)

-### Overview: Context-based restrictions
+## Overview: Context-based restrictions
 {: #cbr-security-strategy-overview}
 {: step}

-Context-based restrictions provide the ability to define and enforce access restrictions for {{site.data.keyword.cloud_notm}} resources based on the network location and the type of access requests.
+Context-based restrictions (CBR) provide the ability to define and enforce access restrictions for {{site.data.keyword.cloud_notm}} resources based on the network location and the type of access requests.
 These restrictions add an extra layer of protection and are additional to traditional IAM (Identity and Access Management) policies.
 Because both IAM policies and context-based restrictions enforce access, context-based restrictions offer protection even in the face of compromised or mismanaged credentials.

 * discuss actions / privileges, who is authorized to create / update / view zones and rules
 * show how to add CBR zone and rule in the UI